-The great sports and political statistician Nate Silver give us some very interesting metrics to peruse that help us to look both at the incumbent’s achievement and the consequences of any shortcomings real and imagined.
+The great statistician Nate Silver has given us some very interesting metrics to peruse that help us to look both at the incumbent’s achievement and the consequences of any shortcomings real and imagined.
 It does matter that there is much time left in the second term, but whether you think Obamacare is horrible and that the consequences of the legacy even worse, or the polar opposite, it’s interesting to look at what these results say.

-A starting point to at the recent past and the "Worst President" tag is to look at the most consequential Presidency of the recent past, known by the term “the Reagan Revolution.”
-It was broadly defined by lower taxes on the upper income brackets, increased expenditures for Defense, a less shrill cultural conservatism, and the promotion of business, private initiative, and America’s exceptional place in the world.
-The two Presidents Bush and Clinton operated within the broad outlines in how policy was framed, but in terms of tax and fiscal policy, Reagan’s paradigm remained the dominant theme.
+A starting point is to look at the most consequential Presidency of the recent past, known by the term “the Reagan Revolution.”
+It was broadly defined by lower taxes on the upper-income brackets, increased expenditures for Defense, a less shrill cultural conservatism, and the promotion of business, private initiative, and America’s exceptional place in the world.
+The two Presidents Bush and Clinton operated within the broad outlines in how a policy was framed, but in terms of tax and fiscal policy, Reagan’s paradigm has still remained the dominant theme.

 Though Obama wrote critically of Reagan in his first book, he developed an understanding of his success.
-By the 2008 campaign it was obvious that Obama understood Reagan than more than his immediate successors may have, but pointed in a direction that sought to restore aspects of the consensus that prevailed in Washington prior to January 1981.
+By the 2008 campaign, it was obvious that #44 understood #40 then more than his immediate successors may have, but pointed in a direction that sought to restore aspects of the consensus that prevailed in Washington prior to January 1981.

-The long-time keeper of the Democratic flame was Ted Kennedy.
-Kennedy’s endorsement of Obama over Hillary Clinton in 2008 provided the candidate credibility among the traditional party base.
-Though overshadowed by the memory of his brothers, it is clear that by length of years, and in terms of the record he was by far the most consequential of the three.
-From the 1965 immigration reform, to the vastly expanded federal role in education, he was the most prominent advocate for the creation of a universal entitlement to health insurance and, though he did not live to see the Affordable Care Act enacted, he would have fought fiercely for his top policy priority.
+The long-time keeper of the Democratic flame was Edward Moore Kennedy.
+Ted’s endorsement of Obama over Hillary Clinton in 2008 provided his candidate credibility amongst the traditional party base.
+Though overshadowed by the memory of his brothers, it is clear that by the length of years, and in terms of his legislative record he was by far the most consequential of the three.
+From the 1965 immigration reform to the vastly expanded federal role in education, "Teddy" was the most prominent advocate for the creation of a universal entitlement to health insurance and, though he did not live to see the Affordable Care Act enacted, he would have fought fiercely for his top policy priority.
 Kennedy worked with Republicans frequently, even while fighting movement conservatism.
-An interesting counter factual debate would be what would have happened with the ACA if he had lived.
+An interesting counterfactual debate would be what would have happened with the ACA if he had lived.